v-cakoll/docs.pl-pl/docs/framework/windows-workflow-foundation/how-to-create-and-run-a-long-running-workflow.md

     }
     ```

-2. <span data-ttu-id="73eca-293">Dodaj następujący kod do programu obsługi kliknij.</span><span class="sxs-lookup"><span data-stu-id="73eca-293">Add the following code to the click handler.</span></span> <span data-ttu-id="73eca-294">Ten kod tworzy słownik argumentów wejściowych dla przepływu pracy, który jest poprzedzony przez nazwę argumentu.</span><span class="sxs-lookup"><span data-stu-id="73eca-294">This code creates a dictionary of input arguments for the workflow, keyed by argument name.</span></span> <span data-ttu-id="73eca-295">Ten słownik zawiera jeden wpis zawierający zakres losowo wygenerowanego numeru pobrany z pola kombi zakres.</span><span class="sxs-lookup"><span data-stu-id="73eca-295">This dictionary has one entry that contains the range of the randomly generated number retrieved from the range combo box.</span></span>
+2. <span data-ttu-id="2bb08-282">Add the following code to the click handler.</span><span class="sxs-lookup"><span data-stu-id="2bb08-282">Add the following code to the click handler.</span></span> <span data-ttu-id="2bb08-283">This code creates a dictionary of input arguments for the workflow, keyed by argument name.</span><span class="sxs-lookup"><span data-stu-id="2bb08-283">This code creates a dictionary of input arguments for the workflow, keyed by argument name.</span></span> <span data-ttu-id="2bb08-284">This dictionary has one entry that contains the range of the randomly generated number retrieved from the range combo box.</span><span class="sxs-lookup"><span data-stu-id="2bb08-284">This dictionary has one entry that contains the range of the randomly generated number retrieved from the range combo box.</span></span>

     ```vb
     Dim inputs As New Dictionary(Of String, Object)()